pancerZH/jekyll-rtd-theme/MIT6.824/Raft.md

 If there are some delays between leader and followers, things could be complicated.
 As we discussed above, only followers with newest log could be elected as new leader.
 And even the new leader has been elected, it still needs to figure out each followers' status, like which log should be sent to them separately.

 To apply this, each leader should maintain two data structures: an array of next index of log of each follower, and an array of index of log that could confirmed being replicated on each follower.
-When initialized, the records of nextIndex array should all be assigned as leader's commit index + 1, and lastApplied should be all set as 0.
-This difference indicates that the records in nextIndex are only estimations of followers' status, or am eager guess; and for records in lastApplied, they are solid and reliable.
+When initialized, the records of `nextIndex` array should all be assigned as leader's commit index + 1, and `lastApplied` should be all set as 0.
+This difference indicates that the records in `nextIndex` are only estimations of followers' status, or am eager guess; and for records in `lastApplied`, they are solid and reliable.
 These records should both be updated by later communication between leader and followers.

 The follower should also check the validation of each log it receives, there are some steps:

 1. Locate the index used to mark start point.
-The leader would send two variables: preLogTerm and preLogIndex, to record the term and index of the start log's preceding log.
+The leader would send two variables: `preLogTerm` and `preLogIndex`, to record the term and index of the start log's preceding log.
-2. After finding out the preceding log by index, the follower should check whether the term of this log is the same as preLogTerm.
+2. After finding out the preceding log by index, the follower should check whether the term of this log is the same as `preLogTerm`.
 Because one log could be identified by term and index, once the two variables agree, the follower could confirm the log needing appended is valid and should be accepted.
 But if the check fails, it should be rejected.
 3. The logs are then appended after the preceding log.

 ### If quick synchronization required